Making sense of the world through paint and prose

 -

-Inferno is a descent — not into a place, but into a state.
+Inferno is a descent, not into a place— but into a state.
 A collapse of clarity.
 A tangle of stories, systems, and selves.

 Inspired by the first part of Dante Alighieri’s Divine Comedy, this piece is less about hell as a destination and more about the inner terrain we pass through when we forget who we are.
 The noise.
 The repetition.
 The collapse of meaning.
 The confusion that masquerades as truth.

-The quote that stayed with me — “Oh human creatures, born to soar aloft, / Why fall ye thus before a little wind?” — became less an accusation and more a mirror.
-It asked: What are the winds we’ve internalized?
+The quote that stayed with me: “Oh human creatures, born to soar aloft, / Why fall ye thus before a little wind?” became less an accusation and more a mirror.
+It asked What are the winds we’ve internalized?
 The doubts?
 The roles we’ve accepted?
 The inherited scripts we never chose, but still perform?

-Inferno is a study in human fragility — but also, in spiritual potential.
+Inferno is a study in human fragility, but also, in spiritual potential.
 It’s about the strength that flickers even in the darkest recesses of self.
 The part of us that endures, even when we no longer recognize it as strength.

-Because to rise, we often have to pass through the fire.
 And sometimes, to find our way out, we first have to get lost.

 -